akka/akka/akka-docs/src/main/paradox/typed/style-guide.md

 @@@ div {.group-scala}

-## How to compose Partial Behaviors
+## How to compose Partial Functions

-Following up from previous section, there are times when one might want to use `Behaviors.receivePartial` or `Behaviors.receiveMessagePartial` instead of their total counterparts.
+Following up from previous section, there are times when one might want to combine different `PartialFunction`s into one `Behavior`.

-A good use case for composing Partial Behaviors is when there is a bit of behavior that repeats across different states of the Actor.
+A good use case for composing two or more `PartialFunction`s is when there is a bit of behavior that repeats across different states of the Actor.
 Below, you can find a simplified example for this use case.

 The Command definition is still highly recommended be kept within a `sealed` Trait: